ardeshir/docs/saint_token_system.md

 1. **Legal Structure**: Are you planning to establish this as a DAO, traditional organization, or hybrid model?
 1. **Geographic Focus**: Starting locally/nationally before expanding globally, or launching as a global initiative?

-Would you like me to dive deeper into any specific component - perhaps the technical architecture for contribution tracking, or the legal framework for launching this as a compliant utility token?

-This system could genuinely revolutionize how we fund public goods development while proving that regenerative economics can work at scale.​​​​​​​​​​​​​​​​
+This system will revolutionize how we fund public goods development while proving that regenerative economics can work at scale.​​​​​​​​​​​​​​​​

 # Saint Token System: Economic Framework & Implementation Plan